openfl/OpenFLDevelopersGuide/working-with-byte-arrays/bytearray-example-reading-a-zip-file.md

 *   Defines File (zfile) and FileStream (zStream) objects to represent the .zip file, and specifies the location of the

-.zip file from which the files are extracted—a file named “HelloAIR.zip” in the desktop directory.
+.zip file from which the files are extracted—a file named "HelloAIR.zip" in the desktop directory.

 // File variables for accessing .zip file